emissary-ingress/emissary/reference/core/ingress-controller.md

 ### When should I use an `Ingress` instead of annotations or CRDs?

-As of 0.80.0, Datawire recommends that Ambassador Edge Stack be configured with CRDs.
+As of 0.80.0, Datawire recommends that the Ambassador Edge Stack be configured with CRDs.
 The `Ingress` resource is available to users who need it for integration with other ecosystem tools, or who feel that it more closely matches their workflows -- however, it is important to  recognize that the `Ingress` resource is rather more limited than the Ambassador Edge Stack `Mapping` is (for example, the `Ingress` spec has no support for rewriting or for TLS origination). **When in doubt, use CRDs.**

 ### Can 0.80.0 support using an `Ingress` and CRDs in concert?